ppetrovtv/pine_script_docs/source/language/Operators.rst

 ---------------------

 The order of calculations is determined by the operators' precedence.
 Operators with greater precedence are calculated first.
-Below are a list of operators sorted by decreasing precedence:
+Below is a list of operators sorted by decreasing precedence:

 +------------+-------------------------------------+